Sayli29/supabase-react/README.md

 The CRUD app comes with the following features:

-1. **Create**: Users can add new data entries to the database through a insert button which opens as modal.
+1. **Create**: Users can add new data entries to the database through a user-friendly form.
 2. **Read**: The app displays the existing dataset in a tabular format, allowing users to view the stored information.
 3. **Update**: Users can modify existing data entries by updating the relevant fields.
 4. **Delete**: The app allows users to remove unwanted data entries from the database.